How your charges are calculated

 For water meter customers or customers that are billed on assessed charges, the surface water drainage cost will be calculated based on the property type (flat/terraced, semi-detached, or detached).

-You can see how you are charged on our Scheme of Charges page.
+To see how you are charged, read our Scheme of Charges.

 Understanding the highway drainage charges